displaynone/gutenberg-snippet/README.md

 Note that there will be README.md files in most folders, describing the purpose of the code within.

 - `/assets` — The assests folder.
   - `/images` — Images that are used within the blocks
    - `/css` — The compiled CSS for the plugin
    - `/js` — The compiled JavaScript for the plugin
    - `/src` — The folder that contains the uncompiled (non block specific) JavaScript and CSS for the plugin
      - `/js` — The uncompiled (non block specific) JavaScript for the plugin
      - `/scss` — The uncompiled (non block specific) CSS for the plugin
 - `/blocks` — WordPress Editor (Gutenberg) Blocks
   - `/examples` — Block based code examples with documentation
 - `deploy` - Tools to deploy to the WordPress.org plugin repository
- - `/wp-org` — Assets for the WordPress plugin repository (header, icon and screenshots go here), uploaded with deploy script.
+  - `/wp-org` — Assets for the WordPress plugin repository (header, icon and screenshots go here), uploaded with deploy script
- - `.deploy.sh` — Script to deploy to WordPress plugin repository.
+  - `.deploy.sh` — Script to deploy to WordPress plugin repository
 - `/docs` - Files and images that support the documentation
 - `/php` — Non block specific PHP plugin code
   - `/examples` — Non block based code examples with documentation
+- `/vendor` — A place to put third party code libraries
 - `.babelrc` — The configuration for the webpack `babel` plugin
 - `.gitignore` — Tells Git not to commit certain files
 - `index.php` — **Start Here** - The 'Main' class, that loads all other classes.